End-to-End Optimization of LLM-Driven Multi-Agent Search Systems via Heterogeneous-Group-Based Reinforcement Learning: Method: ours

 \section{Method: \gls{ours}}

-In this section, we introduce \acrfull{ours}, the first \gls{goa} specifically designed for \glspl{mas}, utilizing relative advantage estimation over \emph{heterogeneous} agent groups.
-Our method comprises a general policy optimization framework alongside three group-based rollout sampling strategies.
-Although our focus is on \glspl{mass}, since the proposed approach \emph{applies to all \glspl{mas}}, we use the terms \gls{mas} and \gls{mass} interchangeably throughout this paper.
+In this section, we present \acrfull{ours}, the first \gls{goa} for \glspl{mas} that estimates relative advantages over \emph{heterogeneous} rollout groups. \gls{ours} comprises a general policy optimization framework and three group-based rollout sampling strategies.
+Although we focus on \glspl{mass} as the primary setting, the formulation applies more broadly to general \glspl{mas}; accordingly, we use \gls{mass} as the running example while keeping the notation general.